syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

 To enhance the customization of toolbar items, the `ToolbarSettings` API and `FileManagerCustomToolbarItem` property can be utilized.
 These features allow for easy addition, appearance, modification of custom toolbar items.

-**Case 1**: To introduce the 'Custom' item to the toolbar using the list of items and customize the icon and tooltip attributes, you can refer to the below code example:
+**Case 1**: To introduce the 'Custom' item to the toolbar using the list of items and customize using icon and tooltip attributes, you can refer to the below code example.

 **Case 2**: To include Blazor components in the FileManager toolbar, you can use the template tag.
 This enables you to seamlessly render additional components within the toolbar.
 By assigning the same `Name` property in the toolbar items list, you can determine the desired position of the template item within the toolbar.